Home Blog How to Create Professional Invoices

 • Phone number (optional)

-• Any notes relevant to the account
+• Any account notes you want to remember

 Step 3: Create the Invoice